-I am a Fellow at the Oxford Centre for Animal Ethics and an International Research Associate at the University of Dar es Salaam (UDSM).
+I am presently an Adjunct Professor of Philosophy at Lone Star College–Kingwood and Houston Community College, a Research Fellow in the Department of Philosophy, Practical and Systematic Theology at the University of South Africa, and an International Research Associate at the University of Dar es Salaam (UDSM).

 I graduated from Rice University with a PhD in Philosophy in May 2016.
 I further hold Master’s degrees in Physics (Heidelberg University, 2009) and Philosophy (Rice University, 2014).